Percona Server for MySQL 8.4 source installation prerequisites¶

 Percona layer (optional features you need)

 By building from source you become your own release engineer.
-Forgetting to re-pull and re-patch when CVEs are released leaves you running known-vulnerable software; official packages receive security updates automatically.
-See Maintaining a source build in the compile guide.
+You must re-pull and re-patch when CVE advisories affect your version.
+If you skip that work, you run known-vulnerable software.
+Official packages receive security updates automatically.
+See Maintaining a source build.
+See also installation from repositories and Post-installation.

 Dependency hierarchy¶